digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/static_conf.rst

 The ``required`` keyword will trigger an error, if the included file does not exist;
 without the ``required`` keyword, any missing files will be silently ignored.
 The ``file`` keyword instructs the configuration parser to interpret its argument as a file name;
-without this keyword, the parser may interpret the given name as URL or classpath resource.
+without this keyword, the parser may interpret the given name as a URL or classpath resource.
 By using the ``file`` keyword, you will also get the most intuitive semantics and most stable semantics of ``include``.
 The precise rules for resolving relative paths can be found `here <https://github.com/lightbend/config/blob/master/HOCON.md#include-semantics-locating-resources>`__.